How AQ Agent works, under the hood

 - Holds SPY (or a SPY + QQQ split in the higher portfolios) while the S&P 500 sits above its 200-day moving average.
 When the index drops below, it rotates 100% into 1-3 month T-bills (BIL) and waits.
 The primary return engine.

-- A concentrated basket of individual growth stocks, from AQ Income up.
-An AI model proposes the monthly list from a broad liquid universe; each pick is frozen with a one-line thesis, fully auditable.
+- A concentrated basket of individual growth stocks, from AQ Plus up.
+Every month an AI model re-reads a universe of liquid US large- and mid-caps and rebuilds the shortlist this engine may trade — the same list for every subscriber who enables it, frozen and fingerprinted before use.
 A deterministic 9-signal engine manages entries/exits daily under a crash guard and correlation pruning.
 By design it carries no backtested return claim — an AI-assisted selection cannot be honestly backtested — so every list is validated forward in paper against the S&P 500.

 - Holds each asset class (US and international equities, bonds, REITs, commodities, gold) only while its long-term trend is positive; rotates to cash when it breaks.
 Built to sidestep prolonged bear markets.